-The Amsterdam Symposium on the History of Food has the aspiration to become an annual point of assembly and an exchange of knowledge in the field of the food history.
+The Amsterdam Symposium on the History of Food is the annual international point of assembly and an exchange of knowledge in the field of Food history in the Netherlands.
 It intends to stimulate debate and research that bridges the gap between different disciplines.
-Another aim is to transfer academic research to a wider public and stimulate research using the Special Collection of the University of Amsterdam.
+Another aim is to transfer academic research to a wider public and stimulate research using the History of Food Collection of the University of Amsterdam (UvA).
 The symposium is therefore targeted at both an academic and a professional audience.

 Venue: Aula of the University of Amsterdam

 We regret to inform you that the Amsterdam Symposium on the History of Food will not take place in November 2020, due to many uncertainties about travelling and coming together caused by the corona virus (covid-19).
 Therefore, we have decided to move the planned symposium ‘Food and the Environment: The Dynamic Relationship between Food Practices and Nature’ to November 2021.

 Food and the Environment

 The Dynamic Relationship Between Food Practices and Nature